 Iliff School of Theology participates in the Federal Work-Study program and has a number of jobs available for students who meet the federal eligibility requirements.
 In addition, some campus jobs are available to all students.
-Contact the Financial Aid Office for more information: 303-765-3114.
+Contact the Financial Aid Office for more information: pblocker@iliff.edu.